MoreKronos/Youtube-Toolbox/README.md

 1. **Download or clone** this repository to your Windows machine.
 2. **Run the main batch script** (e.g., `YoutubeToolbox.exe`) as Administrator.
 3. Follow the on-screen prompts to:
-    - Download music by entering YouTube video or playlist URLs.
+    - Download music, podcasts, or playlists by entering YouTube URLs.
-    - Organize and rename your music files automatically.
+    - Automatically organize and rename your downloaded audio files.
-    - Remove duplicates based on metadata.
+    - Remove duplicate tracks using metadata analysis.
-4. The tool will automatically detect and install missing dependencies if needed.
+4. The tool will automatically detect and install any missing dependencies as needed.
-5. Your organized MP3s will be saved in the `music_files` folder inside the base directory.
+5. Your organized MP3 files will be saved inside the `music_files` folder in the base directory.

 ---

 ## 🔒 Security & Privacy

-- This tool runs entirely **locally on your system** — no data is sent or stored online.
+- This tool runs **entirely locally** — no data or files are sent to external servers.
-- No personal information, login details, or download history is ever shared or collected.
+- No personal information, credentials, or download history is collected or shared.
-- YouTube downloads are performed anonymously using public video links.
+- Downloads are performed anonymously using publicly available YouTube URLs.

-You remain fully in control of your files and downloads at all times.
+You remain in full control of your content at all times.

 ---